 We can help our kids diminish their stress and increase their joy with the right kind of movement!

 The key to helping our kids become more regulated is to be encouraging and intentional in setting them up for regular sensory activities.
 It’s important to be inviting, not demanding, and join in the fun as much as possible.
 Whatever activity you choose to do, be sure to help kids write safety rules for all new equipment before using.

 There are many practical ways to incorporate a sensory diet:

 - Climbing.
-Hide things on opposite levels of the house and give clues to get kids climbing up and down the stairs.
+Hide things on opposite levels of the house and give clues to get kids to climb up and down the stairs.
 Or use a doorway swing hanger and attach a playset suspended ladder.
 Clip a bucket at the top, and put puzzle or Lego pieces in the bucket for kids to retrieve one at a time.

 - Jump and crash.
-Put a mattress on the floor (maybe even store your child’s bed frame) and pile with pillows.
+Put a mattress on the floor (maybe even store your child’s bed frame) and pile it with pillows.
 Give your child a step stool or chair to climb up on and then jump.

 - Create an obstacle course with household objects.

 - Doorway swing hanger with a calming mesh swing or inner tube swing.